It's Rush Limbaugh and the most listened to radio talk show in America by far.

 When did they ever wanted a black person to actually win?

-But what they're what they're afraid of, and they've promoted the guy, but he's got to be a certain kind of black.
+But what they're afraid of, and they've promoted the guy, but he's got to be a certain kind of black.

 He has to have roots to slavery, civil rights movement, and all that, because that's a fundamental element of the liberal Democrat coalition.

-No, he has to he has to give the power to the white liberals, and that's why Jesse Jackson is the liberal white black leader.
+No, he has to give the power to the white liberals, and that's why Jesse Jackson is the liberal white black leader.

-Because whenever there's an issue about the uh uh minorities or black issues, the uh white liberal media turns to who?
+Because whenever there's an issue about minorities or black issues, the white liberals media turns to who?

 When Al Sharpton wanted to be president, what would they do?

-They put up Caramoldy Braun against them because they were worried about South Carolina and Washington, D.C.
-After that, she she bowed out.
+They put up Paramosley Brown against them because they were worried about South Carolina and Washington, D.C.
+After that, she bowed out.

-Well, I was I really called about the uh 25 cent bottle uh uh tax.
+Now, I originally called about the 25-cent bottle tax.

-Uh being here from uh Chicago, the highest volume gas station in the country is right here on the Indiana border with Illinois.
+Being here from Chicago, the highest volume gas station in the country is right here on the Indiana border with Illinois.

-The the thriving business is sale of cigarettes because and that's not on the Illinois side, it's on the Indiana side.
+The thriving business is a sale of cigarettes because, and that's not on the Illinois side, it's on the Indiana side.

-And Alderman went to a Cubs game and saw all those uh fans up on the rooftop.
+And Alderman went to a Cubs game and saw all those fans up on those rooftops.

 And guess what, Rush?

-Sure enough, there's now a tax on those uh people that watch the games from the rooftop in the Chicago.
+Sure enough, there's now a tax on those people that watch the games from the rooftops in the Chicago.

 Is it a city tax or is it a Chicago Cubs ticket?

-So the people saw those people up there and said, wow, they're not being tech.
+The Alderman saw all those people up there and says, wow, they're not being taxed.

-I look at you don't have to tell me I'm uh uh the a liberal will see anything walking and moving, and if he discovers that it's doing pretty well, it will tax it.
+A liberal will see anything walking and moving, and if he discovers that it's doing pretty well, we'll tax it.

-And I've often described uh uh white liberalism and the Democrat Party as a as the as the plantation.
+And I've often described white liberalism and the Democrat Party as the plantation.

 Because he's right.

-The the way this works, the reason why Clarence Thomas was such a threat during his confirmation hearings, because Clarence Thomas is a conservative, would thus become the most powerful black man in America as an associate justice of the U.S. Supreme Court.
+The way this works, the reason why Clarence Thomas was such a threat during his confirmation hearings, because Clarence Thomas, a conservative, would thus become the most powerful black man in America as an associate justice of the U.S. Supreme Court.

-He didn't he didn't adopt the uh procedures that liberals demand and the people like the Reverend Jackson demand, made him a huge threat because the the civil rights coalitions in this country exist the Democrat Party grants them positions at the power table.
+didn't adopt the procedures that liberals demand and the people like the Reverend Jackson demand made him a huge threat because the civil rights coalitions in this country exist precisely because the Democrat Party grants them positions at the power table.

 So the Reverend Jackson is a prominent and well-paid Democrat.

-Uh his job is to make sure that he keeps the thinking in the black community the way it's been for the last fifty years, to make sure that it vote turnout remains ninety percent or more Democrat, and then he gets repaid.
+His job is to make sure that he keeps the thinking in the black community the way it's been for the last 50 years, to make sure that vote turnout remains 90% or more Democrat, and then he gets repaid.

-Uh Obama, when it when it comes to the drive-by's now, they've built him up and so forth uh and and it they'll take him out in time, as will Clinton Inc.
+Obama, when it comes to the drive-bys now, they've built him up and so forth, and they'll take him out in time, as will Clinton Inc.

-But there is a genuine concern here uh that he may not be black enough.
+But there is a genuine concern here that he may not be black enough.

 He doesn't have the roots that the Democrat Party requires of black leaders.